 Age.
 This type of cancer is most commonly found in people between the ages of 45 and 85.

-Although some risk factors for nasal cavity and paranasal sinus cancer cannot be changed, such as a person’s age, several can be avoided by making lifestyle changes.
+Although some risk factors for nasal cavity and paranasal sinus cancer cannot be changed, such as a person’s age and gender, several can be avoided by making lifestyle changes.
 Stopping the use of all tobacco products is the most important thing a person can do, even for people who have been smoking for many years.

-Also, avoiding exposure to substances that have been known to increase the risks of cancer or wearing a protective facemask to reduce breathing in potentially harmful substances may help reduce this risk.
+Also, avoiding exposure to substances that have been known to increase the risk of cancer and wearing a protective facemask to reduce breathing in potentially harmful substances may help reduce this risk.
 Workplace exposure and industrial-related hazards can be reduced by appropriate air filtering, and workers in these areas need to be aware of their potential risk of exposure.